-Chromium is an element found in air, water, rocks, soil, animals, gases, and volcanic dust.
+Chromium is found in air, water, rocks, soil, animals, gases, and volcanic dust.

-Chromium 0 and VI are most often found in industrial areas (e.g., leakage, poor storage, or improper disposal from steel and pulp mills).
+Chromium 0 and VI are most often found in industrial areas because of leakage, poor storage, or improper disposal from steel and pulp mills.

-Chromium III helps the body use sugar, protein, and fat.
+Chromium III helps your body use sugar, protein, and fat.
 It is not harmful unless levels are very high.

 Chromium VI can cause lung and stomach cancer.

-When regular monitoring shows total chromium levels are above the MAC, the water supplier must reduce the amount of chromium to a safe level.
+When regular testing shows total chromium levels above the MAC, your water supplier must reduce the amount of chromium to a safe level.

 If you have a private water source, test your water regularly to make sure it is safe.
 Make sure to have your water sample tested by an accredited lab.

-According to Health Canada, the MAC of chromium in drinking water is 0.05 milligrams per litre (mg/L).
+Guidelines for Canadian Drinking Water Quality, the MAC for chromium in drinking water is 0.05 mg/L (milligrams per litre).

-If you have any questions about chromium in water, call
+If you have any questions about chromium in drinking water, contact Alberta Health Services

 Environmental Public Health.